‘More Pinoys seeking gov’t jobs’

 MORE Filipinos want to work in the government as indicated by the thousands of jobseekers going online daily to look for available careers in the public sector, according to career resource site JobStreet.com.

-Philip Gioca, JobStreet.com Philippines country manager, said a total of 200,000 applicants visit online job postings everyday.
+Philip Gioca, JobStreet.com Philippines country manager, said a total of 200,000 applicants are visiting online job postings everyday.

 “Close to 200 applicants are applying for only one [job]position, so this means that many Filipinos are now interested to work in the government,” Gioca noted in an interview during formal launch of the government jobs page on Friday.